 A quiet revolution is building momentum around the world as school pupils strike and march to try to get their elders to take serious measures to limit climate change.

-It started with one Swedish 15-year-old missing school to go and be a one-person picket line in front of a government ministry in Sept 2018.
-She was protesting that her government wasn’t doing enough to apply the PARIS Climate Agreement.
+It started with one Swedish 15-year-old missing school to go and be a one-person picket line in front of a government ministry in September 2018.
+She was protesting that her government wasn’t doing enough to apply the Paris Climate Agreement.
 As the weeks and months have gone past, she’s been joined by students in Sweden, then Australia and now India and many other European countries.

 Greta Thunberg has the attention of her peers around the world but more surprisingly business and political leaders are listening too.
 It’s not many 16-year-olds who are invited to speak to the World Economic Forum in Davos, or the UN COP24 climate conference.
 As Thunberg points out herself, she has no scientific expertise.
 She seems simply to have found the words to make people listen, where so many before her have failed.

 Her arguments have the advantage of being disarmingly simple.
 All the warning signs are showing us we must act she says, so why aren’t adults doing anything?
 If there will be no liveable planet for her generation to inherit, why does it matter if she jeopardises her education by skipping school every Friday to protest?
 Out of the mouths of babes…

 She is very conscious of the responsibility of industrialised countries both in causing climate change and in doing the lion’s share to reduce it.
 “Because how can we expect countries like India or Nigeria to care about the climate crisis if we who already have everything don’t care even a second about it or our actual commitments to the Paris Agreement?”